Stewart Dunlop

-Stewart Dunlop (born 1946) was a politician from Northern Ireland.
+Stewart Dunlop was a Democratic Unionist Party (DUP) politician.

+Political career

 Dunlop was a founder member of the Protestant Unionist Party and subsequently its successor the Democratic Unionist Party (DUP).
 He was a member of the Northern Ireland Constitutional Convention for South Antrim.
 He served as a member of Antrim Borough Council, being elected in 1977, 1981, 1985 and 1989.